milescjohnson/milescjohnson.github.io/portfolio/vv.md

 ## Overview

-In this tutorial, we will build a reusable, production-quality custom Viam module for easy integration of unsupported serial sensor components.
+In this tutorial, you will build a reusable, production-quality custom Viam module for easy integration of unsupported serial sensor components.
 The module: